 - Which Credit Card Debt Payoff Method Should You Use?

 Student Loan Payoff

-I know you’ve heard it already people say avoid student loans as much as possible or don’t go into debt for school.
+I know you’ve heard people say avoid student loans as much as possible or don’t go into debt for school.
 Those statements aren’t helpful when you already have student loans.

-As someone who’ve paid off student loans, I’ve written articles on how you can reduce, refinance, and get rid of your student loans sooner than later.
+As someone who’ve paid off student loans, I’ve written articles on how you can reduce, refinance student loans, and get rid of your student loans sooner than later.